MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-inventory-periods.md

 ---
-title: Design Details - Inventory Periods
+title: Design Details - Inventory Periods | Microsoft Docs
-description: Inventory Periods helps avoid problems with balances and stock valuations by opening or closing inventory periods to limit posting in a set period of time.
+description: Backdated transactions or cost adjustments often affect balances and stock valuations for accounting periods that may be considered closed.
+This can have adverse effects on accurate reporting, especially within global corporations.
+The Inventory Periods feature can be used to avoid such problems by opening or closing inventory periods to limit posting in a set period of time.
 author: SorenGP
 ms.service: dynamics365-business-central
-ms.topic: conceptual
+ms.topic: article
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: ''
-ms.date: 06/15/2021
+ms.date: 04/01/2020
-ms.author: edupont
+ms.author: sgroespe
-ms.openlocfilehash: 66624cd4a6992ed227055748f5e8bc972187a8dc
+ms.openlocfilehash: 3c7b00ebf328ae61bb298b4c9d64762b3bd528d1
-ms.sourcegitcommit: 641d7018f7ee21345a67651bfa4603e6dd2c4bab
+ms.sourcegitcommit: 88e4b30eaf6fa32af0c1452ce2f85ff1111c75e2
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 11/27/2021
+ms.lasthandoff: 04/01/2020
-ms.locfileid: "7865712"
+ms.locfileid: "3185268"
 ---
 # <a name="design-details-inventory-periods"></a>Design Details: Inventory Periods
 Backdated transactions or cost adjustments often affect balances and stock valuations for accounting periods that may be considered closed.
 This can have adverse effects on accurate reporting, especially within global corporations.
 The Inventory Periods feature can be used to avoid such problems by opening or closing inventory periods to limit posting in a set period of time.